kendravant/gc_project/Codebook.md

 * mean is the mean value
 * std is the standard deviation
-* mean.freq is the weighted average of the frequency components
+* mean.freq is the weighted average of the frequency components All features are numeric.

 ####Variables list####

-    subject.id               Identifier of the person performing the activity activity                 Activity (one of WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) t.body.acc.mean.x
+    subject.id               Identifier of the person performing the activity (Categorical: 1 -> 30)
+    activity                 Activity (Categorical: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) t.body.acc.mean.x
     t.body.acc.mean.y
     t.body.acc.mean.z